 A portion of each award is typically credited to the student's tuition account each term.
 Please note that state programs and some institutional awards do not provide disbursements for the summer term.
-A first-year, first-time borrower's account will not be credited with Direct Loans until the student completes entrance loan counseling.
+A first-year, first-time borrower's account will not be credited with Direct Loans until the student completes loan entrance counseling.

 As with all financial aid, the student may lose eligibility in whole or part based on the number of credits for which they are registered.
-It is highly recommended that students notify the financial aid office of any schedule changes after financial aid has been disbursed.
-Doing so may result in funding being returned, leaving the student owing money to the school.
+It is highly recommended that students notify the Financial Aid Office of any schedule changes after financial aid has been disbursed.
+Not doing so may result in funding being returned, leaving the student owing money to the school.